Kate White (writer): Cosmopolitan

 In 1998, White was appointed editor-in-chief of Cosmopolitan magazine.
 During her 14-year tenure, White increased Cosmopolitan's monthly circulation by more than 700,000 readers, with the magazine's circulation peaking at over three million readers in 2012.
-In September 2012, White announced her intention to leave her position at Cosmopolitan before the end of the year in order to focus on her work as a writer and speaker.
+In September 2012, White announced her intention to leave her position at Cosmopolitan before the end of the year in order to focus on her work as an author and speaker.

 Writing career

 Fiction

 As of 2002, White has published eight mystery novels with the lead protagonist Bailey Weggins, a New York City true crime writer.
 The first book in the series, If Looks Could Kill (2002), was chosen by Kelly Ripa for her book club and reached number 10 on the New York Times Best Seller list.
 Entertainment Weekly reviewed the book positively and described it as "[w]inningly salacious."
 The latest Bailey Weggins mystery is titled Such a Perfect Wife (May 2019).
-Publishers Weekly called it “highly entertaining."
+Publishers Weekly called it “highly entertaining".
 It was nominated for an International Thriller Writers Award.

-In addition to the Bailey Weggins mysteries, White has written eight stand-alone psychological thrillers: Hush (2010); The Sixes (2011); Eyes on You (2014); The Wrong Man (2015); The Secrets You Keep (2017); Have You Seen Me?
-(2020); The Fiancée (2021); The Second Husband (2022).
-Her next stand alone, Between Two Strangers, will be published in May 2023.
+In addition to the Bailey Weggins mysteries, White has written eleven stand-alone psychological thrillers: Hush (2010); The Sixes (2011); Eyes on You (2014); The Wrong Man (2015); The Secrets You Keep (2017); Have You Seen Me?
+(2020); The Fiancée (2021); The Second Husband (2022); Between Two Strangers (2023); The Last Time She Saw Him (2024); I Came Back For You (2026).